python-beaver/python-beaver/README.markdown

 ## Background

-Logstash shipper provides an lightweight method for shipping local log files to Logstash.
+Beaver provides an lightweight method for shipping local log files to Logstash.
 It does this using either redis, stdin, zeromq as the transport.
 This means you'll need a redis, stdin, zeromq input somewhere down the road to get the events.

 Events are sent in logstash's json_event format.

 Examples 1: Listening on port 5556 (all interfaces)

-    cli: ZEROMQ_ADDRESS="tcp://*:5556" logstash-shipper -m bind -p /var/log/ logstash config:
+    cli: ZEROMQ_ADDRESS="tcp://*:5556" python beaver.py -m bind -p /var/log/ -t amqp logstash config:
         input { zeromq {
             type => 'shipper-input'